mgrider/SKHexGrid/README.md

 * Allow the user to export the current grid as PDF, specifying the size of each cell
 * Add option to choose a woodgrain background
 * Add the possibility for arbitrary text annotations
-* Allow for coloring the edges of the board
+* Allow for coloring the outside edges of the board
 * Ideas & issues that involve grids that scroll off the edge of the screen (without using the transform)
   - fix resolution "blurriness" when zooming in on large grids
   - An example that does not "fit" to the screen size, and instead is much larger and scrolls off-screen in all directions